 The treatment of vertigo depends on what has caused it.
 For example, if you have an ear infection your doctor may prescribe an antibiotic.
 For other causes of vertigo your doctor may give you special exercises to do.
 The rest of this leaflet only discusses medicines that help to ease the symptoms of dizziness and nausea caused by vertigo.
 There are separate leaflets called Benign Paroxysmal Positional Vertigo, Ménière's Disease, Vestibular Neuritis and Labyrinthitis, Dizziness and Migraine.

 Note: vertigo is sometimes referred to as a 'fear of heights' - this is not correct.
 The right term for the fear of heights is acrophobia.

 What are medicines for vertigo and how do they work?

 A number of medicines can be prescribed to help with the symptoms of vertigo.
 They include prochlorperazine or antihistamines such as cinnarizine, cyclizine or promethazine.
-These medicines are the same ones that are used to help treat a feeling of sickness (nausea) and motion sickness.
+These medicines are the same ones that are used to help treat any feeling of sickness (nausea) and motion sickness.
 They work by blocking certain chemicals in the brain.
 Prochlorperazine blocks a chemical called dopamine; this helps with severe sickness.
-Antihistamines block histamine which helps with mild sickness and being sick (vomiting) as well as vertigo.
+Antihistamines block histamine, which helps with mild sickness and being sick (vomiting) as well as vertigo.
 Betahistine is an antihistamine that may be prescribed for patients with Ménière's disease, to prevent attacks from occurring.
 It is thought that this medicine improves the blood flow around the ear.